Muskanpoddar/Animated-Website/README.md

-# Animated-Wbsite
+# Animated-Website
-This is eyectaching animated website using html, css, and javascript
+This is eyectaching animated website using<br> html, css, and javascript